 When the victim is a minor, the statute of limitations is 3 years after the child reaches the age of 18.

 As horrible as it would be to find yourself hurt due to someone else’s carelessness or misconduct, nothing compares to the horror and fear of seeing your child injured.
 While all you want to do is take away your child’s pain, you may feel powerless, especially if they have suffered a serious injury that requires hospitalization or surgery.

 Unfortunately, children are more susceptible than adults to serious injury in many accidents including dangerous products, school accidents, pool accidents, traffic accidents, and more.
 If your child has been seriously hurt due to someone else’s negligence, you may have a claim for damages to help your child receive the medical treatment and counseling they need to recover from their injuries.

-A Baltimore child injuries lawyer at William G. Kolodner P.A. will help you explore your legal options and hold the responsible parties accountable.
+A Baltimore child injuries lawyer at William G. Kolodner Personal Injury Lawyers will help you explore your legal options and hold the responsible parties accountable.
 Contact our team to schedule your free consultation today.

 Our Baltimore, MD personal injury law firm also offers:

 - Car Accident Lawyers in Baltimore, MD

 - Slip and Fall Accident Lawyers in Baltimore, MD

 - Baltimore, MD Aviation Accident Attorneys